wdevore/Ranger-Beta/examples/basic_vector_font/readme.md

 ### "<span style='color: red'>!</span>" character
 Then, for each character there is a collection of indices that represent all visible "pixels".
 For example, "!" has 5 visible pixels (aka quads) based on the font definition file *dark_rose.hpp* and specifically ```0x0808080800080000, /* ! */``` which looks like this:

-Note: because OpenGL default Y axis is downward we need to iterate opposite of what is shown below because the font character would be upside down.
+Note: because OpenGL default +Y axis is downward we need to iterate opposite of what is shown below because the font character would be upside down.

+    OpenGL's +Y axis is downward
+               -y
+                |
+                |
+                |
+    -x ------------------- +x
+                |
+                |
+                |
+               +y

 ```sh
                                              0x0808080800080000  <== "!"
            01234567    0 1 2 3 4 5 6 7         | | | | | | | |